Nonselective NSAIDs: Overview of adverse effects

 The side effects that can occur following the use of nonselective NSAIDs that block both cyclooxygenase (COX)-1 and COX-2 will be reviewed here.
 The side effects associated with the selective COX-2 inhibitors are discussed separately.
 (See "Overview of selective COX-2 inhibitors" and "COX-2 selective inhibitors: Adverse cardiovascular effects".)

 Many of the toxic effects of the nonsteroidal antiinflammatory drugs (NSAIDs) are related to their main mode of action, the inhibition of prostaglandin synthesis.
 Although this issue has become more complex with the identification of at least two forms of cyclooxygenase, all of the available nonselective NSAIDs generally inhibit both isoforms of cyclooxygenase.
-(See "NSAIDs: Mechanism of action".)
+(See "NSAIDs: Pharmacology and mechanism of action".)

 - Pirmohamed M, James S, Meakin S, et al. Adverse drug reactions as cause of admission to hospital: prospective analysis of 18 820 patients.
 BMJ 2004; 329:15.